andrewzic/gwb_crn_sims/README.md

 Slurm batch scripts are located in `slurm/`

-Simulated datasets will be accessible via the CSIRO DAP, and should be downloaded into the `data/` directory in this repo.
+Tarballs of the simulated datasets are accessible via the CSIRO DAP [DOI: 10.25919/3yj4-rx31](https://doi.org/10.25919/3yj4-rx31).
+The tarballs should be downloaded into the `data/` directory in this repo.

 enterprise_warp params are located in `params/` (subdirectories are stored as tarballs and will need inflating to access individual files)

 enterprise_warp noisemodel json files are in `noisemodels/`

 Model comparison result summaries are located in `result_logs/` (for standard spin vs spin_common model comparison, and for experiments with the spin noise priors)
-Optimal statistic result dictionaries and parameter estimation results are will be accessible in tarballs via the CSIRO DAP.